- How knowledge bases, folders, and items are structured

 You want to separate concerns

-Keep your agent’s conversational instructions separate from factual information.
-Instructions define personality and behavior; knowledge bases provide facts and details.Example: Your agent instructions say “be friendly and professional.”
+Keep your agent’s prompt separate from factual information.
+The prompt defines personality and behavior; knowledge bases provide facts and details.Example: Your agent prompt says “be friendly and professional.”
 Your knowledge base contains the actual product specs, pricing, and policies.

 Organization Best Practices